Opportunities for International Researchers

 Take a closer look at our international activities and learn more about the career options for international early career researchers.

-Research Explorer Ruhr (RER) is a program for international recent postdocs (to-be) interested in exploring the research landscape in the Ruhr Area.
+Research Explorer Ruhr (RER) is a program for international early postdocs (to-be) interested in exploring the research landscape of the University Alliance Ruhr.
 The program is conducted entirely in English, and the invitation includes travel expenses and accommodation.